zhongyang219/TrafficMonitor/Help_en-us.md

 1. Change the save location of the configuration files to AppData directory in "Option Settings" > "General Settings" > "Configuration and data file".
 2. Delete the TrafficMonitor application files you don't need on your computer, start TrafficMonitor, open "Option Settings" > "General Settings", click "Reset autorun" button.

-### The suspension window can only be displayed on the main monitor when multiple monitors are present.
-By default, the suspension window cannot be moved out of the screen boundaries.
-If you need to move the suspension window to other monitors, please open "Options" > "Main Window Settings" by right click the suspension window, check "Allow Out of Screen Boundaries", and click "OK" button.
-At this time the suspension window is no longer limited to the screen, it can be also move to any monitors.

-If you remove the extra monitor, then the suspension window may appear outside the screen area to cause the invisible.
-At this time, you only need to right click the the icon in the notification area, select "Options", uncheck "Allow Out of Screen Boundaries" in "Main Window Settings", the suspension window will appear in the screen area again.

 ### The net speed value is not fully displayed.
 Because the width of each character in different fonts is not the same, in some cases, it does appear the problem of the net speed value is not fully displayed.
 If this problem occurs, open "Options"-"Taskbar Window Settings", and select a larger value in the "Number of digits" drop down list.
 ### How to cancel after setting the mouse penetrate?
-Right click the TrafficMonitor icon in the notification area, uncheck the "Mouse Penetrate".<br>
+Right click the TrafficMonitor icon in the notification area, uncheck the "Mouse Penetrate".
 After the mouse penetrate is set, the suspension window will not be able to respond to any mouse messages, or pop-up right-click menu.
-But the menu can be poped up by right click the icon in notification area.
-The right-click menu of the main window and which of the notification area icon is exactly the same.<br>
+But the menu can be popped up by right click the icon in notification area.
+The right-click menu of the main window and which of the notification area icon is exactly the same.
-In addition, even if you have previously set the hidden notify icon, when the "mouse penetrate" is set, the notify icon will also automatically appear to prevent the right-click menu cannot be displayed. <br>
+In addition, even if you have previously set the hidden notify icon, when the "mouse penetrate" is set, the notify icon will also automatically appear to prevent the right-click menu cannot be displayed.
-Note: The notification area icon will be automatically displayed in the following situations: <br>
+Note: The notification area icon will be automatically displayed in the following situations:

 * After the "Mouse Penetrate" is set;
 * Hide the main window without displaying the taskbar window;
 * Close the taskbar window when the main window is hidden;